 Attendance is required and the instructor reserves the right to take roll at any time during the duration of the class period.
 To achieve successful completion of the course, it is critical for the students taking this course to attend all classes.
-I will drop you if you have six unexcused absences or if you have missed class for two weeks in a row.
+I will drop you if you have more than six unexcused absences or if you have missed class for two weeks in a row.
 I will allow two excused absences.
 An excused absence is one where the student has given the instructor prior notice of the absence.
-Also, I will count three tardies as an absence.